basicallynewbie/lotus/README.md

 there are 4 [action] for choose: test, hardlink, softlink, rename. --recursive is option. --encode is option.

-you can't use softlink in windows due to PermissionError.
+you can't use softlink as normal user in windows due to PermissionError.
+But you can use softlink as Administrator.

     python lotus.py [action] "source path" "reference json" --recursive --encode whatever